mansimann/email-notification-system/README.md

 ## Implementation Details

-### Assumptions
-- The system notifies observers every time the state is changed, i.e., a new delivery request is created.
-- The system assumes a product delivery contains a product.

 ### Observer Pattern
 This project uses the observer pattern, which defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 In this case, observers (**drivers**) delegate the responsibility for monitoring for an event (**new delivery requests**) to a central object named the **Subject** or Observable.
 Here, Shop implements Subject, making it the ConcreteSubject.
 Similarly, Driver implements Observer, making it the ConcreteObserver.

 ### Software Design Principles
 This application has a loosely coupled design pattern.
-Because this application employs an observer pattern, drivers can be modified without changing the shop or other drivers.
+Drivers can be modified without changing the shop or other drivers.
 This application also does a good job in regard to information hiding.
-Subject does not know what kind of observer it is communicating with, which also makes the application very flexible.
-The observer pattern also divided the application into well-defined parts, which relates to modularity.
-Not only is the application divided well, but it is also cohesive.
-Like-minded elements are grouped together.
-For example, the classes Observer, Driver, TaxiDriver, and VanDriver are in a package called Observer.
+Subjects do not know what kind of observer it is communicating with.

 ## Installation